San Diego–Tijuana: Public transportation

 San Diego's primary light rail network is the San Diego Trolley, operated by the San Diego Metropolitan Transit System.
-The trolley system consist of five lines: the Blue Line which runs from San Ysidro Transit Center just north of the border to UTC Transit Center, the Orange Line which runs from Courthouse station to Santee station, the Green Line which runs from 12th & Imperial Transit Center to Santee station through Mission Valley, the Copper Line which connects El Cajon Transit Center and Santee station, and the Silver Line which is a heritage streetcar line that runs in a loop in downtown San Diego.
+The trolley system consist of five lines: the Blue Line which runs from San Ysidro Transit Center just north of the border to UTC Transit Center, the Orange Line which runs from Courthouse station to Santee station, the Green Line which runs from 12th & Imperial Transit Center to Santee station through Mission Valley, the Copper Line which connects from El Cajon Transit Center to Santee station, and the Silver Line which is a heritage streetcar line that runs in a loop in downtown San Diego.

 San Diego is served by the Pacific Surfliner, an Amtrak inter-city rail which terminates at Santa Fe Depot in downtown San Diego.
-San Diego is also served by the COASTER, a commuter rail service that runs from downtown San Diego to Oceanside, operated by the North County Transit District.
-From Oceanside Transit Center, riders can either take the SPRINTER hybrid rail to Escondido, Metrolink Orange County Line to downtown Los Angeles, or the Metrolink San Bernardino Line to San Bernardino.
+San Diego is also served by COASTER, a commuter rail service that runs from downtown San Diego to Oceanside, operated by the North County Transit District.
+From Oceanside Transit Center, riders can either take the SPRINTER hybrid rail to Escondido, Metrolink's Orange County Line to downtown Los Angeles, or the Inland Empire–Orange County Line to downtown San Bernardino.

 Plenty of free parking is available at Stadium station on days when Snapdragon Stadium is not hosting events, as well as several other stations throughout the system that have park and rides.
 All trolley stations also provide connection points to MTS bus services, as MTS has designed the trolley to be the backbone of the local public transit system.

 In Tijuana there is currently no public rail system, although, there is a system of buses that operate in the area.
 However, it was reported by The San Diego Union-Tribune that San Diego officials desired that the California High-Speed Rail be extended to Tijuana and South Bay in order to capitalize on the potential economic benefits.
 Additionally, there have been plans to extend the Blue Line into Tijuana proper.